 I once purchased Lady Beetles for our 5 acre nursery and was amazed that they “didn't fly away home”, they stayed.
 (I guess we had plenty for them to eat.)

-The nymphs are just as effective in controlling pests as are the adults.
+The nymphs shown above are just as effective in controlling pests as the adult to the right.

 Lacewings are common greenish or brownish beneficial insects (about 3/4 inches long) with transparent wings.
 The adults may be predatory or feed on pollen.

 The larvae are often called “aphid lions” and feed on aphids, other small insects and eggs.

 Parasitic Wasps are extremely important.
 These wasps are very small, most less than 1/8 inch long.
 They actually do some of your bonsai care for you.